TrW236/LaneLines-Advanced/README.md

 ### 1. Parameter Tuning

-* The thresholds for the image processing to detect important points are important to be tuned, so that the algorithm will be robuster.
+* The thresholds for the image processing to detect crucial points are essential to be tuned so that the algorithm will be more robust.
-A robust image processing algorithm need to be found because the algorithm above works well with little noise.
-This meas, that it works not very well for example, when the lane has strong shadows.
+A robust image processing algorithm needs to be found because the algorithm above works well with little noise.
+This means, that it works not very well for example when the lane has strong shadows.

-* The choise of the vanish point is important, bacause it decides whether the lines will be parallel in the birds-eye view.
+* The choice of the vanishing point is essential because it decides whether the lines will be parallel in the birds-eye view.

 ### 2. Sequence of the Processing is also important

-For example, the image should be converted to binary image before it is warped to birds-eye view, because in the birds-eye view the pixels above will be blurred, so that the image processing works worse than that the unwarped image will be processed.
+For example, the image should be converted to the binary image before it is warped to birds-eye view because in the birds-eye view the pixels above will be blurred, so that the image processing works worse than that the unwarped image will be processed.

 ## References